dbeinhauer/mcs-source/dataset_processor/export_scripts/README.md

 This directory contains scripts for extraction of the raw spikes data to the format used in the model.
 Namely it stores IDs of images and neurons used in the experiments.
-The main purpose of these scripts is to convert the spikes information into the format of multidimensional matrix specifiying when and in which neuron the spike happened.
+The main purpose of these scripts is to convert the spikes information into the format of multidimensional matrix specifying when and in which neuron the spike happened.

 ## Running Jobs
-To export the dataset we need to connect to Wintermute (CSGN) server.
+To export the dataset we need to connect to Wintermute (CSNG) server.
 To export all dataset of specific layer we need to run the command:
 ```bash
 ./export_all.sh <sheet> <dataset_variant>